FlowFuse/website/src/blog/2023/09/making-sense-of-your-industrial-data.md

 1. **Data Conversion**: With the buffer parser, you can easily convert the 16-bit unsigned data into more meaningful formats.
 Whether you need to translate it into Float, Long, String, or even extract specific bits, this tool makes the process straightforward.

-1. **Publishing to MQTT, infuxDB, a dashboard, an IIoT system**: Once your data is in a usable format, Node-RED enables you to publish it to many places.
+1. **Publishing to MQTT, influxDB, a dashboard, an IIoT system**: Once your data is in a usable format, Node-RED enables you to publish it to many places.
 MQTT (Message Queuing Telemetry Transport), a popular protocol for IIoT communication is a perfect example.
-This makes your data is accessible to other IIoT systems and applications for further analysis and action.
+This makes your data accessible to other IIoT systems and applications for further analysis and action.

 ### Unlocking the Potential of Legacy Data